 The descent is an absolute blast on a perfect road surface and before long we will find ourselves at Kinlochewe.
 The final section of the day passes through the dramatic Glen Torridon.
 The scenery here is hard to beat with the majestic mountains of Liathach and Beinn Eighe thrusting skywards.
 As we gently climb across the watershed, we get our first glimpse of the west coast.
-A fast end to the day is guaranteed as we cruise alongside the River Torridon to overnight in the village of Torridon itself.
-(B, L)
+We end the day with an overnight stay in the village of Sheildaig.
+(B, L, D)

 Day 6 – The Applecross Peninsula